pvh/automerge-paper-sync-demo/paper.md

 Alrighty then, here we go.

-We can handle conflicts, yea??
+We can handle conflicts, yea?
-?
-?
-?